-On the motion of Ms. Arth, seconded by Ms. Roberts, The Planning Commission members voted unanimously by voice vote to ADOPT the bylaws governing the procedure of the Planning Commission of the City of Lee's Summit, Missouri; as amended through September 26, 2017.
+A motion was made by Board Member Dial, seconded by Board Member Roberts, that the Adoption of the Bylaws Governing the Prodedure of the Planning Commission of the City of Lee's Summit, Missouri as Amended through September 26, 2017 be approved.
+The motion carried unanimously.